KillerCodeMonkey/ionic-process-spinner/README.md

 =============
 - set spinner: `spinner="crescent"` (optional, default: platform dependent)
 - set if processing: `processing="isProcessing"` (required), a scope variable to switch content with loading spinner
-- css-class: `css-class="spinner calm"` (optional), a optional css-class to style the spinner
+- css-class: `css-class="spinner-calm"` (optional), a optional css-class to style the spinner